Volumetric Properties of the Convex Hull of an n-dimensional Brownian Motion: Comments and Possible Further Research

 As shown in \cite{kk}, the covariance matrix of a uniform point randomly generated of $G_\alpha$ is not far from a multiple of the identity matrix (for $\alpha$ large enough).
 This property is sometimes referred to as \emph{isotropicity}.
 It can be also seen by \cite[Theorem 3]{fleury} that the covariance matrix of a typical facet of $G_\alpha$ is rather isotropic.
-On the other hand, in view of formula (\ref{facets}), it is reasonable to guess that the covariance matrix of a uniform point on $K_\alpha$, as well as on one of the large-scale facets of $K_\alpha$ will have a covariance matrix close to the one of $B(\cdot)$, which is far from isotropic.
-Note also that the small-scale facets which, in the notations of section 3, have $r_i \ll 1$ for $2 \leq i \leq n$, seem to "ignore" the covariance of $B(\cdot)$ and become nearly isotropic again.
-This also suggests that unlike the gaussian case, if $K_\alpha$ is renormalized to be isotropic, the shapes of its smaller facets will be highly correlated. \\ \\
+On the other hand, in view of the formulas developed in sections 3 and 6, one may expect that the polytope $K_\alpha$ exhibits a very different behavior.
+Formula (\ref{facets}), suggests that covariance matrix of a uniform point on $K_\alpha$, as well as on one of the large-scale facets of $K_\alpha$ will have a covariance matrix close to the one of $B(\cdot)$, which is far from isotropic.
+Note also that the small-scale facets which, in the notations of section 3, have $r_i \ll 1$ for $2 \leq i \leq n$, seem to "ignore" the covariance structure of $B(\cdot)$.
+Therefore, it is reasonable to guess that there is a phase shift in the geometry of facets of $K_\alpha$ when passing from larger to smaller scales of facets. \\ \\

-Both constructions, $G_\alpha$ and $K_\alpha$ seem to tend to a rather smooth shape as $\alpha \to \infty$: it is well known that the shape of $G_\alpha$ becomes quite close to a euclidean ball when the value of $\alpha$ is large enough, namely exponential in $n$, and $K_\alpha$ approaches $K$, which as the last section suggests, may have a smooth boundary.
-It is known that $G_\alpha$ is a highly-neighborly polytope when $n$ is a proportion of $\alpha$ (see \cite{DT}), but it becomes almost non-neighborly as it approaches a euclidean ball.
-On the other hand, $K_{n^{10}}$ which is, by theorem \ref{thmapprox}, already close in expectation to its "smooth limit", may be a highly neighborly polytope, as the previous subsection suggests.
+Both constructions, $G_\alpha$ and $K_\alpha$ seem to tend to a rather smooth shape as $\alpha \to \infty$: it is well known that the shape of $G_\alpha$ becomes quite close to a Euclidean ball when the value of $\alpha$ is large enough, namely exponential in $n$, and $K_\alpha$ approaches $K$, which as the last section suggests, may have a smooth boundary.
+It is known that $G_\alpha$ is a highly-neighborly polytope when $n$ is a proportion of $\alpha$ (see \cite{DT}), but it becomes almost non-neighborly as it approaches a Euclidean ball.
+On the other hand, $K_{n^{10}}$ which is, by Theorem \ref{thmapprox}, already close in expectation to its "smooth limit", may be a highly neighborly polytope, as the previous subsection suggests. \\ \\ \\

+\emph{Acknowledgements} I would like to thank Itai Benjamini for fruitful discussions.
+I am also very thankful to Christoph Th\"{a}le for pointing him to the observation that Theorem 1 may be generalized to obtain formulae for all intrinsic volumes.
+Finally, I thank the two anonymous referees of this paper for doing a very thorough job reviewing it, providing me with numerous helpful and enlightening comments.

 { Department of Mathematics, Weizmann Institute of Science, Rehovot, Israel \\ {\it e-mail address:} \verb"roneneldan@gmail.com" }